bakpakin/Fennel/tutorial.md

 ```

 Functions can take an optional docstring in the form of a string that
-immediately follows the arglist.
+immediately follows the argument list.
 Under normal compilation, this is
 removed from the emitted Lua, but during development in the REPL the
 docstring and function usage can be viewed with the `,doc` command: